Connect with others who understand.

 Before making changes to your migraine-care regimen, including boosting your magnesium intake, be sure to talk with your doctor or health care provider.

-Does Magnesium Deficiency Play a Role in the Development of Migraines?
+Does Magnesium Deficiency Play a Role in the Development of Migraine?

-Dr. Alexander Mauskop, a leading researcher in migraines, has helped shed light on the role of magnesium deficiency in the occurrence of migraines.
+Dr. Alexander Mauskop, a leading researcher in migraine, has helped shed light on the role of magnesium deficiency in the occurrence of the condition.
 In one of his studies, Mauskop observed that people who did not get relief from a popular and effective migraine medication had low levels of magnesium in the blood.
 After increasing these levels, the individuals found relief.

 In another study, people who were deficient in red blood cell (RBC) magnesium and received magnesium infusions for their migraine attacks also found relief.
 In comparison, those that experienced migraine attacks but weren’t deficient in RBC magnesium did not find relief.

-Other studies have hypothesized the reason for low magnesium levels among people with migraines.
-Some suggest that stress caused by migraines leads to over-excretion of magnesium.
-Others propose that general stress causes excessive secretion of magnesium, thereby lowering magnesium levels and causing a migraine.
+Other studies have hypothesized the reason for low magnesium levels among people living with migraine.
+Some suggest that stress caused by migraine leads to over-excretion of magnesium.
+Others propose that general stress causes excessive secretion of magnesium, thereby lowering magnesium levels and causing a migraine attack.

 Ultimately, it is possible that magnesium deficiency plays a role in migraine, but further research needs to be conducted.
 This involves developing a reliable means of measuring levels of magnesium in the body, which is currently not available.